 - "All the materials are of the highest quality, and craftsmanship is top-notch, and any place the driver touches is padded or polished." -- Car and Driver (2013)

-The Lexus LS 460 and long-wheelbase LS 460 L seat five, though an available Executive Class Seat package in the latter reduces seating capacity to four and replaces the middle rear seat with a console.
-Leather seats and power-adjustable front seats and a power tilt-and-telescoping steering wheel.
-Available features include a heated steering wheel, climate-controlled front and rear outboard seats, power-adjustable, massaging rear seats and a reclining passenger side rear seat, a retractable rear-seat tray table and power sunshades for the rear window and rear side window.
+The 2015 Lexus LS seats five, though an available Executive Class Seat package in long-wheelbase models replaces the middle rear seat with a console.
+Standard features include leather upholstery, power-adjustable front seats and a power tilt-and-telescoping steering wheel.
+Available features include a heated steering wheel, heated and cooled front and rear seats, power-adjustable rear seats, massaging rear seats, a reclining passenger-side rear seat, a retractable rear-seat tray table and power sunshades for the rear window and rear side window.

 - "However useful Remote Touch is for integrating basic tasks and smartphone applications, it ultimately draws too much attention away from the road.
 Cursor control with the Remote Touch controller is wobbly and imprecise, making audio and navigation selections difficult when you're on the move.
 Other companies use different solutions for their technology interface systems, and in particular, we prefer BMW's iDrive and Mercedes' COMAND.
 If you're planning to buy an LS 460, Remote Touch should be tested out thoroughly at a dealership." -- Edmunds

 The 2015 Lexus LS 460 and LS 460 L offer 18 cubic feet of trunk space, which is good for the class.
 The hybrid LS 600h L has 13 cubic feet of trunk space, which is small compared with the trunk capacities of rivals.
 A power trunk lid is available.
-Some auto writers are impressed with the trunk's size, while others are underwhelmed, saying it is wide but could be longer.
-Reviewers add that small-item storage in the cabin is reasonable.
+Some auto writers are impressed with the trunk's size, while others think it could be longer.

 - "Trunk space is generous at 18 cubic feet." -- Edmunds